-Reach for those lightweight fabrics and get cracking with some beach-ready me-mades.
+Reach for the lightweight fabrics and get cracking with these beach-ready me-mades.
 We’ve rounded up our pick of the best summer sewing patterns for you, from culottes to caftans.

-Some of these patterns are new out this year, and others are tried-and-tested favourites… let us know what you’re sewing for summer #simplysewingmag.
+Some of these patterns are new out this year, and others are among our team favourites… let us know what you’re sewing for summer #simplysewingmag.

 1. Tilly and the Buttons: Stevie Tunic